zedttxj/SecOps/Access-Control-Definition/README.md

 ## 1. Discretionary Access Control (DAC)
 - Every object has an owner and the owner can grant or deny access to any other subjects.
 - **Example:** The New Technology File System (NTFS), used on Microsoft Windows operating systems, uses the DAC model.
+Data owners can also delegate day-to-day tasks for handling data to data custodians, giving data custodians the ability to modify permissions.
+- A DAC model is implemeneted using ACLs on objects.
+Each ACL defines the types of access granted or denied to subjects.
+It doesn’t offer a centrally controlled management system because owners can alter the ACLs on their objects at will.

 ## 2. Mandatory Access Control (MAC)
 - The use of labels is applied to both subjects and objects.
 When documented in a table, the MAC model sometimes resembles a lattice (such as the one used for a climbing rosebush), so it is referred to as a lattice-based model.